The park’s hours of operation vary. Hours are subject to change. Please call 605.367.4309 to verify.

-Rates for tubing varies by day, ranging from $4.50 to $20 per person.
-For specific pricing, please visit greatbearpark.com/rates-passes.
+Rates for tubing vary by day, ranging from $8 to $24 per person.
+For specific pricing, please visit greatbearpark.com/tickets.

 Tubes are included in the price of a ticket and are located at the bottom of the tubing hill.
 If conditions permit, double tubes are available upon request for adults and their children.

 Lockers are available in the rental shop for $4 a day.
-There is also a bag room located near Guest Services where guests may store items during the day at their own risk.
-Great Bear recommends guests leave valuable items at home or in their car.
+Otherwise, Great Bear asks that guests leave items at home or in their car.

-When a guest under the age of 18 is renting equipment, a parent or guardian’s signature on the rental form is not required, but preferred when available.
-Rental forms are only available at Guest Services after the rental is purchased, and are not available online.
+When a guest under the age of 18 is renting equipment, a parent or guardian’s signature on the rental form is not required but preferred when available.
+Rental waivers may be filled out online.

-Great Bear Ski Valley does not rent or sell winter clothing, such as jackets and snow pants.
+Great Bear Ski Valley does not reliably sell winter clothing such as jackets and snow pants.
 However, hats, gloves, neck gaiters, goggles etc. are available for purchase at Guest Services.
 Great Bear Ski Valley does rent downhill skis, cross country skis, snowboards, boots, poles and helmets.

-Yes, Great Bear offers equipment waxes for $15, but does not sharpen edges.
-Waxes are available Wednesdays, Saturdays and Sundays unless otherwise arranged, and can be purchased at Guest Services.
+Yes, Great Bear offers equipment waxes for $15 but does not sharpen edges.
+Waxes are available most days and can be purchased at Guest Services.
 Depending on availability and the temperature of the equipment, a wax will take approximately 20 to 30 minutes.
 Equipment cannot be stored overnight.